georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 ## VPC Peering

 - Privately connect two VPCs as if they're the same network
+- Obviously this should if you fully trust both VPCs, i.e. you own both of them
 - Can't have overlapping CIDRs
 - Not transitive, each VPC needs an explicit connection to communicate with each other VPC
 - Can be cross-account and/or cross-region